The spatial evolution of economic activities and the emergence of cities: Introduction

-Taking the intensity of nightlights as a proxy for the local population/economic activity \citep{michalopoulos2018spatial}, there exists a clear pattern of spatial agglomerations, which reflects the localization of the main cities in the three countries.
-However, the spatial patterns are very heterogeneous: France, with a substantial homogeneity of its territory, presents an extreme degree of spatial agglomeration around Paris and only a few other clusters.
-On the contrary, Germany, also with a territory not presenting particular geographical barriers, displays a less concentrated distribution, with the presence of several agglomerations of medium size uniformly distributed over the country.
-Finally, Italy, with a very heterogeneous territory, shows a concentration of population in the coastal areas and in the Pianura Padana.
-In the latter, some cities of medium size are located along the ancient Roman \textit{Via Emilia}, a strait road that, starting from Rimini, runs along the Apennines Mountains to arrive at Piacenza.
-Several cities along this road were founded by Romans more than two millenniums ago (e.g. Rimini, Boulogne, Modena, Reggio Emilia, Parma, Piacenza) \citep{de2022historical}.
-Moreover, along with an increase in Italian population, several medium Italian cities have experimented in the last 30 years a strong reduction in their population density in favour of some bigger cities.
-To summarize, France, Germany and Italy display spatial agglomerations of different sizes and shapes, some agglomerations have been observed since Roman Empire, and the topography of territories has a large impact on the observed spatial patterns.
-Finally, we add that in the last two millenniums several European cities have experienced violent fluctuation in their size \citep{mumford1961city,pirenne2014medieval}.
+Using nightlight intensity as a proxy for local population/economic activity \citep{michalopoulos2018spatial}, there is a clear pattern of spatial agglomeration, reflecting the localisation of the main cities in the three countries.
+However, the spatial patterns are very heterogeneous: France, with a considerable homogeneity of its territory, shows an extreme degree of spatial agglomeration around Paris and only a few other clusters.
+On the other hand, Germany, which also has a territory with no particular geographical barriers, has a less concentrated distribution, with several medium-sized agglomerations spread evenly over the country.
+Finally, Italy, which has a very heterogeneous territory, shows a concentration of population in the coastal areas and in the Pianura Padana.
+In the latter, some medium-sized towns are located along the ancient Roman \textit{Via Emilia}, a narrow road that runs from Rimini along the Apennines to Piacenza.
+Several cities along this road were founded by the Romans more than two millennia ago (e.g. Rimini, Boulogne, Modena, Reggio Emilia, Parma, Piacenza) \citep{de2022historical}.
+Moreover, as the Italian population has grown over the last 30 years, several medium-sized Italian cities have experimented with a sharp reduction in population density in favour of a few larger cities.
+To sum up, France, Germany and Italy have spatial agglomerations of different sizes and shapes, some agglomerations have been observed since the Roman Empire, and the topography of the territories has a strong influence on the observed spatial patterns.
+Finally, we add that over the last two millennia several European cities have experienced strong fluctuations in their size \citep{mumford1961city,pirenne2014medieval}.